-for $ { \tr \left[W^{A_2B_2C_1\cdots} \left(\overline{M}^{A_2B_2}\otimes \overline{N}^{C_1D_2E_2} \otimes\cdots\right)\right]}\neq 0$.
+for ${ \tr \left[W^{A_2F_1B_2D_1\cdots} \left(\overline{M}^{A_2B_2}\otimes \overline{N}^{D_1E_1G_2} \otimes\cdots\right)\right]}= 0$.

 The validity of this formula can be verified easily from the isomorphism equations \eqref{CJ1}, \eqref{CJ11} and \eqref{CJ2}, \eqref{CJ22}.
 Indeed, from \eqref{CJ1}, \eqref{CJ11} we see that the operators describing preparation events coincide with the time-reversed images of the corresponding states.
 By contracting (taking the partial trace of) these operators with the state $|\Phi\rangle\langle\Phi|$ of the wire attached to the box, we obtain the actual states on the other end of the wire, which is an input of a subsequent box.
 From \eqref{CJ2}, \eqref{CJ22} we see that by contracting the operators describing the transformations in any box with the state on its input systems and with the state of the output wires on those ends attached to the box, leaves on the other end of the output wires the result of the transformation in that box applied on the input state.
 These transformations continue until the evolved state is finally contracted with the effect of a final measurement, which in this representation is identical to the representation $(E,\overline{E})$ used earlier.
-That is, the expression \eqref{Wcircuit} is equal to the corresponding expression in Eq.~\eqref{straight}.

-Notice that if we imagine disconnecting a wire in the circuit at a junction corresponding to a system of type $1$, the pair of operators that we obtain on this end of the wire by contracting the events in the boxes and the wires in the past, is exactly the state that would result from the sequence of past transformations up that point.
+Notice that if we imagine disconnecting a wire in the circuit at a junction corresponding to a system of type $1$, the pair of operators that we obtain on this end of the wire by contracting the events in the boxes and the wires in the past, is exactly the state that would result from the sequence of past transformations up to that point.
 In this sense, the notion of system in the usual formulation of quantum theory corresponds to the systems of type $1$.
 Similarly, the states that we obtain under time-reversal \eqref{Th4} live on the systems of type $2$.